 (1) (2) (3)

 GFR GFR GFR

 Variables IV IV IV

-Airborne Lead -0.505 -0.421
+Airborne Lead -0.505 -0.385 -0.836

-(0.195) (0.274)
+(0.195) (0.178) (0.658)

-TSP w/ Airborne Lead -0.030

-(0.018)

-TSP w/o Airborne Lead -0.027

-(0.044)

-County FE X X X
+County FE x X X

 Year FE, Month FE X X X

 Economic Variables X X X

 Climate Variables X X X

 Mother and Child Characteristics X X X

-Observations 23,317 23,218 23,218
+Observations 23,317 23,317 23,317

-First Stage F 23.49 2.326 0.270
+First Stage F 23.49 29.03 4.140

-Notes: This table presents IV results comparing the effects of exposure to airborne lead vis-à-vis exposure to total suspended particulates (TSP).
-Column 1 repeats the results from Table 3, column 2 estimates the effect of TSP (including lead particulates) on fertility, and column 3 the results of Lead and TSP without lead particulates (TSP w/o Airborne Lead).
-GFR (General Fertility Rate) is the total number of live births per 1,000 female population 15-44 years old, measured nine months in the future.
+Notes: This table presents the IV estimates using all instruments discussed in the identification section in column 1 (our main specification), only instruments related to the phasedown of lead in gasoline, i.e. not including the instrument related to the CAA regulations in column 2, and only the instrument related to the CAA in column 3.
+General fertility rate is the total number of live births per 1,000 female population 15-44 years old.
 Economic Variables are log of county total employment and log of county per capita income.
 Climate variables are temperature, precipitation, their squares, and year by latitude and year by longitude fixed effects.
 Mother and Child Characteristics are county averages for mother's education, mothers' age, marital status, indicator for whether the birth was given at a hospital, dummy for whether the physician was present, dummy for twin births, skin color of a child, dummy for previous dead child, dummy for previous child alive, controls for the start of prenatal care.
 Regressions are weighted by number of females 15-44 years old.
 Standard errors are clustered at the county level and are in parentheses. , , and indicate statistical significance at the 1, 5, and 10 percent levels, respectively.

-Table A14 - Airborne Lead and Fertility by Race: 1978-1988
+Table A2.6 - Airborne Lead and Fertility by Race: 1978-1988